NXT The Great American Bash (2021): Background

 The Great American Bash is a professional wrestling event established in 1985.
 Following WWE's acquisition of World Championship Wrestling (WCW) in March 2001, the promotion revived the event as their own annual pay-per-view (PPV) in 2004.
 The event continued until 2009.
 Following this 2009 event, The Great American Bash was discontinued as a PPV.
-In 2012, WWE revived the event to be held as a special episode of SmackDown, but was again discontinued.
-However, in 2020, WWE again revived the event, this time for the developmental brand NXT to be held as a two-part television special of the NXT program.
+In 2012, WWE revived the event to be held as a one-off special episode of SmackDown.
+In 2020, WWE again revived the event, this time for the developmental brand NXT to be held as a two-part television special of the NXT program.
 On June 13, 2021, during TakeOver: In Your House, WWE announced that the ninth Great American Bash under the WWE banner, and 23rd overall, would return as a special episode of NXT, thus becoming an annual event for NXT.
 Instead of a two-night event like the previous year, it was only a one-night event held on July 6, 2021, and aired on the USA Network.